xrambox/MyTestingDEM/README.md

 Code Description
 The code is structured as follows:

+Here's the exact section for your GitHub README formatted with numbering and bullets:

+## Code Description

+The code is structured as follows:

+1. **Define Model Parameters**:

-Define Model Parameters: Sets up the mode number 𝑚 m and wave number 𝑘 k, and computes the constants
+   - Sets up the mode number \( m \) and wave number \( k \).
-𝐴
-1
-A
-1
-​
-and
-𝐴
-2
-A
-2
-​
-for the exact solution.
+   - Computes the constants \( A_1 \) and \( A_2 \) for the exact solution.

+2. **Exact Solution Functions**:

-Exact Solution Functions: Defines the exact solution and its derivatives for comparison with the predicted solution.
+   - Defines the exact solution and its derivatives for comparison with the predicted solution.

+3. **Boundary Conditions**:

-Boundary Conditions: Defines the boundary conditions for the problem.
+   - Defines the boundary conditions for the problem.

+4. **Generate Training Data**:

-Generate Training Data: Creates the interior points and boundary points for training the model.
+   - Creates the interior points and boundary points for training the model.

+5. **Model Definition**:

-Model Definition: Defines a neural network model using TensorFlow's Keras API with dense layers.
+   - Defines a neural network model using TensorFlow's Keras API with dense layers.

+6. **Training**:

-Training: Trains the model using the Adam optimizer and then fine-tunes it using the L-BFGS optimizer.
+   - Trains the model using the Adam optimizer and then fine-tunes it using the L-BFGS optimizer.

+7. **Testing**:

-Testing: Tests the trained model and compares it with the exact solution.
+   - Tests the trained model and compares it with the exact solution.

+8. **Visualization**:
-Visualization: Plots the real and imaginary parts of the exact and computed solutions, as well as the error between them.
-Also plots the convergence of the loss function.
+   - Plots the real and imaginary parts of the exact and computed solutions, as well as the error between them.

-Results
-L2-error norm (Real Part): The L2 error norm for the real part of the solution.

-L2-error norm (Imaginary Part): The L2 error norm for the imaginary part of the solution.
+   - Also plots the convergence of the loss function.

 #### Overview